lauragift21/MyWebsite/README.md

 # MyWebsite
-Personal Website
+Personal Website built with Onelove theme from HUGO.

-Run project using `Hugo server`
+Run project using
+`hugo serve` or
+`hugo server -w`